 PhD students entering with a Bachelor's degree are generally expected to complete two ASTR 699 projects, although in some cases a single expanded project may be accepted instead.
 Students entering with a Master's degree may submit research done at other institutions; if this is accepted they are excused from the directed research requirement.

-The Qualifying Exam, which evaluates a student's overall knowledge of astronomy, is offered each fall semester.
-Most students entering with bachelor's degrees take this exam at the start of their fifth semester, although anyone wishing to do so can undertake the exam early.
-Students entering with master's degrees may take the exam at the start of their first, third, or fifth semesters.
+The Qualifying Exam, which evaluates a student's overall knowledge of astronomy, is offered each June.
+Most students entering with bachelor's degrees take this exam at the end of their fourth semester, although anyone wishing to do so can undertake the exam early.
+Students entering with master's degrees may take the exam at the end of their second semester.

 The exam has three possible outcomes: a student getting a "P*" grade qualifies for a MS degree and is ready to continue toward the PhD, a student getting a "P" grade qualifies for a MS degree, and a student getting a "F" grade fails the exam.